 you and please feel free to reach out to me anytime with questions, concerns, or any

 My name is Connor Morrison, and I am a junior studying Computer Science with a minor

 in Mathematics.
 During my free time I love to enjoy the outdoors, hike, swim, and

 hangout with friends.
 I am also a software engineering intern, working in Technology

 Park.
 On campus, I am involved in Computer Science based clubs such as the Association

-advocate for engineering students' interests for the year.
+engineering students' interests.
 Let's go Bobcats!